How to Restore a Caravan in 10 Steps

 EMPTY THE CARAVAN

 The next step is to empty the interior of everything possible to work comfortably.
-Yes, there is little space inside and it is necessary to remove kitchen furniture, shelves from damp walls, bathroom furniture, mattresses, etc.
+Yes, there’s little space inside and you need to remove furniture from the kitchen, shelves from damp walls, bathroom furniture, mattresses, etc.

-Be careful with gas pipes, water pipes, drains and other TV or cable outlets when removing furniture.
-As a piece of advice, until you finish the renovation don’t throw away the furniture, because sometimes you can’t find any of that size and it’s possible to restore.
+Be careful with the pipes for gas, water, drains, and other TV outlets or cables when removing furniture.
+As advice, don’t throw away the furniture until you finish the renovation, because sometimes you can’t find any of that size and it’s possible to restore.

-As for the walls, if they are damp, you will have to lift the plastic layer of paint that they have and see how are the strips behind them.
-Normally the wall of the caravan has an outer sheet metal, then wooden slats, sometimes insulation and then the plastic paint coating.
-Uncover all the walls that are bad and leave them in the air.
+Regarding the walls, if they have dampness, you’ll need to lift the plastic layer of paint they have and see how the slats behind are.
+Typically, the caravan wall has an outer sheet, then wooden slats, sometimes insulation, and then the plastic paint coating.
+Uncover all the walls that are in bad condition and leave them exposed.

-We continue with the floor and if it is very bad and we want to change it (let’s suppose we do) we remove it without screwed furniture.
-We lift the vinyl and where we can not cut with a cutter.
+We continue with the floor and if it’s in very bad condition and we want to change it (let’s assume we do), we remove it without screwed-in furniture.
+We lift the vinyl and where we can’t, we cut with a utility knife.

-It is very important to take the measurements of the caravan and make a small draft plan.
-Floor meters, measurements of the walls, height of the caravan, distance from the sink to the ceiling…
+It is extremely important to take measurements of the caravan and make a small draft plan.
+Floor meters, wall measurements, height of the caravan, distance from the sink to the ceiling…

 THE SHOPPING LIST FOR RESTORING A CARAVAN

-Restoring a caravan can cost a minimum of 1000 euros, depending on its condition.
-Refurbishing a caravan in good condition can be cheaper.
-But assuming it was in bad shape and following our explanation, we leave you a list of basic things to buy:
+Restoring a caravan can cost at least 1000 euros, depending on its condition.
+Renovating a caravan in good condition can be cheaper.
+But assuming it was in poor condition and following our explanation, here’s a list of basic things to buy:

 • Silicone